> Name Origins

 Robert is not really a common English name.
-Hannah is more frequently used, but still not one of many common names.
+Hannah is more frequently used, but still not a common name.

-Assuming that Robert was married when their first child John, was born in 1800, which must be the case, and if he was born in 1775, which we can deduce from this and from his burial records, it means his must have got married, aged 21 onwards, so the window for marriage is 1796 to 1800.
+It is reasonable to assume that Robert was married when their first child John, was born in 1800, and if he was born in 1775, which we can deduce from this, and from his burial records, it means he must have got married, aged 21 onwards, so the window for marriage is 1796 to 1800.

 What evidence is there that Robert Steatham is the person marrying Hannah at St Martins?

 Looking at the signatures there are some interesting points to note.
 Robert on his will, did an unusual thing, he joined the strokes through the ‘t’s, the same was done when he signed for his marriage.